ionos-deploy-now/documentation/content/docs/deploy-php-apps.md

 - Visitor statistics
 - Unlimited bandwith

-#### Fixed prices billed monthly
+#### Predictable pricing

 PHP projects can be added to your Deploy Now membership on a monthly basis.
-Pricing is fixed and does not depend on metrics such as resource consumption.
+The price for a project is fixed and does not depend on metrics such as resource consumption.
+Each project corresponds to one connected GitHub repository and can contain multiple deployed branches.
 Prices in your local currency can be found on the respective shop pages for [US](https://www.ionos.com/hosting/deploy-now), [UK](https://www.ionos.co.uk/hosting/deploy-now), [GER](https://www.ionos.de/hosting/deploy-now), [CA](https://www.ionos.ca/hosting/deploy-now), [ES](https://www.ionos.es/alojamiento/deploy-now), [FR](https://www.ionos.fr/hebergement/deploy-now), [MX](https://www.ionos.mx/alojamiento/deploy-now) and [IT](https://www.ionos.it/hosting/deploy-now).

 ### How do I set up a new deployment?